Mirena Lawsuit – Pseudotumor & Intracranial Hypertension

 The prescribing information for Mirena says that Mirena should be used with caution in patients who have “migraine, focal migraine with asymmetrical visual loss or other symptoms indicating transient cerebral ischemia.”
 This language reveals the possibility of an ischemic stroke, which involves a blood clot in the brain, but Mirena does not anywhere warn about the possibility of idiopathic intracranial hypertension or pseudotumor cerebri.
 Each Mirena lawsuit relating to these conditions alleges that Bayer was negligent in failing to warn about these conditions and is responsible for the injuries women suffer as a result.

-Several Mirena plaintiffs have filed a petition with the Judicial Panel on Multidistrict Litigation, asking that court to “centralize” all of the intracranial hypertension lawsuits in a single federal court.
+On April 6, 2017, the federal Judicial Panel on Multidistrict Litigation granted a petition to “centralize” all of the intracranial hypertension lawsuits in a single federal court, ordering that all of the cases be consolidated for pre-trial proceedings before the Honorable Paul A. Engelmayer in the Southern District of New York.
 This centralization process is typical for nationwide drug lawsuits.
-We believe the best court for that transfer would be the Western District of Missouri, where a court has already considered scientific arguments for the Mirena lawsuits, evidence for Bayer’s culpability, and has ruled on the medical experts’ qualifications to testify.
+Judge Engelmayer will not be required to follow the rulings of the Western District of Missouri, where a court has already considered scientific arguments for the Mirena lawsuits, evidence for Bayer’s culpability, and has ruled on the medical experts’ qualifications to testify, but those prior court decisions will obviously help inform future decisions.

 Does The Birth Control Implant Mirena Cause Idiopathic Intracranial Hypertension / Pseudotumor Cerebri?